-Given the LACDA's adoption of exception payment standard schedules for multiple programs and under reasonable accommodation, the Administrative Plan will now include the U.S. Department of Housing and Urban Development's (HUD) permissible Payment Standard exceptions and each exception's regulatory requirements.
+Given the LACDA's adoption of exception payment standard schedules for multiple programs and under reasonable accommodation, the Administrative Plan will now include HUD's permissible Payment Standard exceptions and each exception's regulatory requirements.

 As required by HUD, the Administrative Plan will now include the LACDA's policies and procedures for when there are changes in the payment standard.
 When the LACDA revises the payment standard during the term of the Housing Assistance Payments (HAP) contract for a family's rental unit, the LACDA will apply the payment standard in accordance with HUD requirements.